aybehrouz/argennon/README.md

   interface should look.
 As a result, users can expect certain type of behaviour from a contract which complies with an Argennon standard.

+- Interaction with Argennon smart contract is done through conventional HTTP.
+This enables Argennon smart contracts to have HTTP based RESTful APIs, documented by standardized descriptions like OpenAPI.
+This way, any client, including clients being used for conventional centralized web services, will be able to use Argennon smart contracts, regardless of how the API is implemented internally.

 - ARG, the main currency of the Argennon blockchain, is controlled by a smart contract.
 This eliminates the need for ARG wrappers and also makes the transfer logic of ARG more transparent and trustable.